bethsmith0623/SEI-CC_4/work/w07/d2/01-sql-intro.md

 #### Schema

-The structure of a particular database is known as its **schema**.
+The structure of a particular database is defined by a **schema**.

-Schemas include the definition of such things as the database's:
+Schemas define the database's:

 - Tables, including the number and data type of each column
 - Indexes for efficient access of data